hitrax-user/Leak-Lookout/README.md

     *   Ensure the service account used by your Cloud Functions (usually `your-project-id@appspot.gserviceaccount.com`) has the **"Secret Manager Secret Accessor"** IAM role.

 2.  **Set Environment Variables for Functions (Optional but Recommended for Custom Secret Names):**
     The Cloud Functions will try to access secrets named `GITHUB_API_KEY` and `GITLAB_API_KEY` by default.
 If you named your secrets differently in Secret Manager, you need to tell the functions what those names are.
-You can do this by setting environment variables for your Cloud Functions during deployment or via `functions/.env` (if using `dotenv` locally for emulation, though `dotenv` is not part of the deployed function's environment by default).
-    Example for deployment:
-    ```bash
-    firebase functions:config:set secrets.github_key_name="YOUR_CUSTOM_GITHUB_SECRET_NAME" secrets.gitlab_key_name="YOUR_CUSTOM_GITLAB_SECRET_NAME"
-    # Then reference in code as process.env.SECRETS_GITHUB_KEY_NAME
-    # However, the current code uses GITHUB_API_KEY_SECRET_NAME directly from process.env if set, or defaults.
-    # For a simpler setup, just name your secrets GITHUB_API_KEY and GITLAB_API_KEY in Secret Manager.
-    ```
     The `GCLOUD_PROJECT` is usually automatically available in the Cloud Functions environment.
 The clients `githubClient.ts` and `gitlabClient.ts` will use `process.env.GITHUB_API_KEY_SECRET_NAME` or `GITHUB_API_KEY` as the secret ID.

 3.  **Deploy Cloud Functions:**